bor0/gidti/manuscript/appendix-b.md

 ## Foreign Function Interface

 In this example we'll introduce the FFI system, which stands for Foreign Function Interface.
-It is a system that allows us to call functions written in other programming languages.
+It allows us to call functions written in other programming languages.

 We can define the file `test.c` as follows: